- Tourists in Canada should buy health insurance as they are not covered by the country's free public healthcare system

 No, healthcare is not free for tourists in Canada.
 Canada’s public healthcare system is reserved for citizens and permanent residents, so tourists must pay for any medical services they receive.

-To avoid high out-of-pocket costs, it’s strongly recommended that tourists purchase visitor health insurance before arriving in Canada.
-This insurance helps cover expenses like doctor visits, hospital stays, and emergency medical treatments during their stay.
+To avoid high out-of-pocket expenses, it’s strongly recommended that you purchase tourist medical coverage before arriving in Canada.
+This travel insurance in Canada helps cover expenses like doctor visits, hospital stays, and emergency medical treatments during their stay.

 Cost of tourist health insurance in Canada